 The MS Analytics curriculum is structured to be completed in a single year (fall, spring, and summer), with a total of 36 credit-hours required for each student.
 Trained by world-class faculty, students will learn identification and framing of problems; acquisition, management, and utilization of large and fast-moving streams of data; creation, analysis, solution, and interpretation of mathematical models using appropriate methodology; and the integration of these interdisciplinary skills to enable graduates to successfully develop and execute analytics projects.

 The interdisciplinary core includes 15 hours of coursework across business, computing, statistics, and operations research.
 On top of this integrated breadth of study covering the core areas of analytics, each student has 15 hours of electives to satisfy one of the specialized tracks to give them depth in an analytics area of specialization: Analytical Tools, Business Analytics, and Computational Data Analytics.
 Each student's elective choices can be personalized to support their individual career goals.
-The final piece of the curriculum is a required applied analytics practicum, in which each student works with a company or organization on a real analytics problem, providing valuable insights, analysis, and solutions to the company/organization.
+The final piece of the curriculum is a required applied analytics practicum in which each student works with a company or organization on a real analytics problem, providing valuable insights, analysis, and solutions to the company/organization.

 To see the specific list of topics covered in the interdisciplinary core and electives, see the Topics Covered page.